If you are having problems getting your Site Audit to run, please reference Troubleshooting Site Audit for help.

 You can upload this file the same way you would upload a file for GSC verification, for example, directly into your website’s main folder.
 This process verifies your ownership of the website and allows us to crawl the site.

 Once the file is uploaded, you can start the Site Audit and gather results.

-To crawl with your credentials, simply enter the username and password that you use to access the part of your website that is hidden.
-Our bot will then use your login info to access the hidden areas and provide you with the results of the audit.
+To crawl with your credentials, simply enter the username and password that you use to access the hidden part of your website.
+Our bot will then use your login info to access the hidden areas and provide you with the audit results.

 Lastly, select how often you would like us to automatically audit your website.
 Your options are:

 - Weekly (choose any day of the week)